Close Menu

 Meeting Dates and Location

-SAC meets virtually this year on the third Thursday of each month (except March) from 8:00-9:00 AM.
-All meetings are open to the public and can be accessed using the link below:
+The Nease SAC meets on the third Thursday of each month (except March) from 8:00-9:00 AM in the front office conference room.
+All meetings are open to the public.
+Membership is open until October 26th.

-If you are interested and would like more information please email Deanna Scheffer.
+If you are interested and would like more information, please email

 What is a School Advisory Council?